yaal-coop/.github/profile/README.md

 We are a cooperative company of collective interest focused on advice, development and hosting for softwares services and projects.

-Democratic company, human sized, we take time to work through the specific needs of each project to make them grow and prosper.
+Democratic company, human sized, we are specialized in Python software development.
+We are competent in backend, front and mobile.
+We have a certain expertise in authentication and provisioning methods, such as OpenID Connect, OAuth2 and SCIM.

 ---